-The Gerald P. Murphy Cancer Founda-

-Pet dogs could serve as tion began in 2001 to accelerate the discovery of improved methods for sentinels-watchdogs; preventing and treating prostate and bone cancers affecting if you will - to identify both people and pets.
-To better understand the cancer-aging connection, the foundation's Center for Exceptional Longevity Studies has developed a database of more than 300 canine centenarians, focusing on uncovering the mechanisms of the cancer resistance that characterizes these longest-lived dogs.
-And in 2003 the National Cancer Institute developed the Comparative Oncology Program, which designs trials involving dogs and other pets with naturally occurring cancers and provides researchers with high-quality, canine-specific reagents needed for in-depth studies of the molecular biology, protein chemistry and genetics of dog tumors.
+The Gerald P. Murphy Cancer Foundation began in 2001 to accelerate the discovery of improved methods for preventing and treating prostate and bone cancers affecting both people and pets.
+To better understand the cancer-aging connection, the foundation's Center for Exceptional Longevity Studies has developed a database of more than 380 canine centenarians, focusing on uncovering the mechanisms of the cancer resistance that characterizes these longest-lived dogs.
+And in 2003 the National Cancer Institute developed the Comparative Oncology Program, which designs cancer treatment trials involving dogs with naturally occurring cancers.